Gravitational wave background as a probe of the primordial black hole abundance

-Note, however, that the actual spectrum of GW calculated from (\ref{spectrum}) has a much larger and sharper peak at $f_{\mr{GW}}$ besides the bulk spectrum (\ref{eq:agw}) due to the resonant amplification between the transfer function and the Green function \cite{Ananda:2006af}.
-Such an amplification occurs only if the peak width, $\Delta$, of the primordial scalar fluctuation is sufficiently small, $\Delta \ll k_p/2$.
-Since the resonant growth of the amplitude depends on the detailed shape of the primordial power spectrum around the peak, we do not incorporate it to yield a conservative bound on the PBH abundance independent of it.
+Note, however, that the actual spectrum of GWs calculated from (\ref{spectrum}) has a much larger and sharper peak at $f_{\mr{GW}}$ besides the bulk spectrum (\ref{eq:agw}) due to amplification caused by resonance between the transfer function of the scalar modes and the Green function of the GWs (see Eq.(\ref{eq:endbysp})) \cite{Ananda:2006af}.
+Such amplification, called resonant amplification in \cite{Ananda:2006af}, occurs only if the peak width, $\Delta$, of the primordial scalar fluctuation is sufficiently small, $\Delta \ll k_p/2$.
+Since the resonant growth of the amplitude depends on the detailed shape of the primordial power spectrum around the peak, we do not incorporate it, which yields a conservative bound on the PBH abundance.

 We now compare our results with observational constraints.
 For definiteness we identify $M_{\mr{PBH}}$ with the horizon mass when the peak scale $k_p^{-1}$ entered the Hubble radius.
 This is a reasonable approximation even if critical behavior \cite{critical} is taken into account \cite{massfn}.
 Then $M_{\mr{PBH}}$ is related with the peak frequency of GWs as